satyamshukl07/satyamshukl07/README.md

 - 👋 Hi, I’m @satyamshukl07
 - 👀 I’m interested in ... new big compnies like google,microsoft,meta
-- 🌱 I’m currently learning ... html,css,jawa script and jawa with dsa
+- 🌱 I’m currently learning ... html,css,java script and java with dsa
 - 💞️ I’m looking to collaborate on ... popular compnies
 - 📫 How to reach me ...by insta id samratshukla07
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 satyamshukl07/satyamshukl07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.